-What is VoLTE and what you need to use it?
+What is VoLTE, and what do you need to use it?

 What is VoLTE?

-With LTE, data speed enhanced as compared to the previous generations, but the call was still on a 3G network.
-When there is a voice call, the phone switches to 3G, and after the call again switch back to 4G-LTE.
-Makes a temporary disconnect with the data.
-With VoLTE, there will be no such thing.
+With LTE, data speed is enhanced compared to the previous generations, but the call was still on a 3G network.
+When there is a voice call, the phone fallback to 3G, and after the call completion, it again switches back to 4G-LTE.
+It makes a temporary disconnect with the Internet service.
+With VoLTE, there is no such interruption.

 Advantages of VoLTE-

-- The call connects much faster and the call quality is much better because of the faster speed.
+- The call connects much more quickly, and the call quality is much better because of the faster speed.

-- You can browse data and at the same time can talk to someone over Voice.
+- A mobile user can browse data and at the same time can talk to someone over Voice.

-- Brings more services as all have moved to the IP protocols for telephony.
+- It brings more services as all have moved to the IP protocols for telephony.

-Can not work on the basics phone, those do not have data capability at all.
-A mobile operator always needs to set a parallel network for Voice at least in some area.
+It cannot work on a basic phone that does not have data capability at all.
+At least in some areas, a mobile operator must always set up a parallel network for Voice.

 For a mobile subscriber, the phone should be VoLTE capable.
-If not he has to upgrade the phone.
-Once you are sure that the serving mobile operator supporting the feature, you need to enable it in the handset.
+If not, he has to upgrade the phone.
+Once you are sure that the serving mobile operator supports the feature and your phone, too, you need to enable it in the handset.

-Looks that it’s very simple to support the new calling feature.
-But it is not so.
-First, an operator upgraded to 4G-LTE from the previous 3G.
-The up-gradation process includes purchasing spectrum, deploying radio, and wired network components.
+It looks like it’s straightforward to support the new calling feature.
+But it is not so—first, an operator upgraded to 4G-LTE from the previous 3G.
+Upgradation includes purchasing spectrum and deploying radio and wired network components.
 Newer network components bring new protocols.
-For example, the diameter is the new protocol in 4G roaming while in 3G SS7 was the protocol.
+For example, the diameter is the new protocol in 4G roaming, while in 3G, SS7 was the protocol.

-Now data is on with over 4G, but still, voice uses 3G fallback.
-With Voice Over LTE, no more fall back will happen.
+Now data is on with over 4G, but still, Voice uses 3G fallback.
+With Voice Over LTE, no more fallback will happen.
 But require new network components with additional protocols.
 IMSI is the core network for VoWifi.
-It uses primarily Session Initiation Protocol and with other protocols e.g GTP.
+It uses Session Initiation Protocol and other protocols, e.g., GTP primarily.

-Within IMS, sim becomes ISIM and it does on IMS network attach for Voice Call, SMS, USSD, etc.
+Within IMS, the sim becomes ISIM, and it does on the IMS network attach for Voice Calls, SMS, USSD, etc.

 Is WiFi calling is same as VoLTE?

-Looks like both are IP-based but on a network-level, both are far apart.
-The WiFi network is a non-3GPP network, that requires an additional ePDG to support Wifi Calling.
+It looks like both are IP-based, but on a network level, both are far apart.
+The WiFi network is a non-3GPP network that requires an additional ePDG to support WiFi Calling.
 While VoLTE uses the same 3GPP network.